nginxinc/nginx-gateway-fabric/site/content/overview/gateway-architecture.md

 13. (HTTP, HTTPS) A _client_ sends traffic to and receives traffic from any of the _NGINX workers_ on ports 80 and 443.
 14. (HTTP, HTTPS) An _NGINX worker_ sends traffic to and receives traffic from the _backends_.

-## Pod Readiness
+## Pod readiness

 The `nginx-gateway` container includes a readiness endpoint available via the `/readyz` path.
-The endpoint is periodically checked by a [readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes) on startup, returning a `200 OK` response when the Pod can accept traffic for the data plane.
+A [readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes) periodically checks the endpoint on startup, returning a `200 OK` response when the Pod can accept traffic for the data plane.
 After the control plane successfully starts, the Pod becomes ready.

 If there are relevant Gateway API resources in the cluster, the control plane will generate the first NGINX configuration and successfully reload NGINX before the Pod is considered ready.